Cava Group's Options Frenzy: What You Need to Know

 After a thorough review of the options trading surrounding Cava Group, we move to examine the company in more detail.
 This includes an assessment of its current market status and performance.

-Where Is Cava Group Standing Right Now?
-With a volume of 2,528,525, the price of CAVA is up 4.05% at $126.94.
+Current Position of Cava Group With a volume of 699,671, the price of CAVA is up 1.36% at $119.71.
 RSI indicators hint that the underlying stock may be overbought.
-Next earnings are expected to be released in 71 days.
-What Analysts Are Saying About Cava Group
+Next earnings are expected to be released in 69 days.
+Expert Opinions on Cava Group

-Maintaining their stance, an analyst from Jefferies continues to hold a Buy rating for Cava Group, targeting a price of $117.
-An analyst from Stifel has decided to maintain their Buy rating on Cava Group, which currently sits at a price target of $110.
-An analyst from Citigroup has decided to maintain their Neutral rating on Cava Group, which currently sits at a price target of $115.
-An analyst from TD Cowen has decided to maintain their Buy rating on Cava Group, which currently sits at a price target of $115.
-An analyst from Loop Capital persists with their Hold rating on Cava Group, maintaining a target price of $122.
+Maintaining their stance, an analyst from Wedbush continues to hold a Outperform rating for Cava Group, targeting a price of $120.
+Maintaining their stance, an analyst from JP Morgan continues to hold a Neutral rating for Cava Group, targeting a price of $90.
+Consistent in their evaluation, an analyst from Stifel keeps a Buy rating on Cava Group with a target price of $110.
+Consistent in their evaluation, an analyst from TD Cowen keeps a Buy rating on Cava Group with a target price of $115.
+An analyst from Jefferies persists with their Buy rating on Cava Group, maintaining a target price of $117.

+Trading options involves greater risks but also offers the potential for higher profits.
+Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
+Keep up with the latest options trades for Cava Group with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.